 As Mary Meeker, the Queen of the Internet, made clear earlier this year, mobile is on the wrong side of a monetization gap.
-While consumers are spending more and more time on mobile devices, advertising revenue there is still lagging well behind traditional online -- some $30 billion was spent in online advertising last year in the U.S. vs. $1.6 billion for mobile ads.
+While consumers are spending more and more time on mobile devices, advertising revenue there is still lagging well behind traditional online — some $30 billion was spent in online advertising last year in the U.S. vs. $1.6 billion for mobile ads.
 Ad rates on mobile are 5 times lower than on desktop.

 Does the mobile package you offer your retailers include a store locator (you know, one of those groovy maps that shows where to find their favorite brands)?
 According to Millennial Media’s November S.M.A.R.T. report (2012), there are a few compelling reasons why it should: